 The 3rd battalion also relates an incident in their summary courts held by Capt.
 Schraft, Bn S-1.
 It seems that a woman tried to muscle in at the head of a ration line.
 As she tried to squeeze in front of a young girl, another man took exception to it.
 A few words were exchanged and the woman's husband came ipon the scene.
 Fists were ready to fly when Yanks broke it up and brought the civilians to trial.
 Arraigned before Capt.
 Schraft, the woman was being questioned through an interpreter.
 In the midst of the interrogation she broke into a wild exhortation expressing in well-chosen German words reeducated with a very "austere prowith its compelling music.
-Still in an embryonic stage but rapidly the wheels of domestic industry and lighter newspaper and radio features for progressing are the plans for film days being in the control of the American soldiers.
-Still in an embryonic stage but rapidly the wheels of domestic industry and understands of the plans for film days being in the control of the American soldiers.
+Still in an embryonic stage but rapidly the wheels of domestic industry and lighter newspaper and radio features for progressing are the plans for film days being industry and understands of their score.
 Foxhole Interviews QUESTION: What do you think of the point system plan of demobilization?